Tag Archive | how to propagate plants

 A 4′ long fixture with 2 daylight LED or fluorescent tubes makes a perfect nursery.
 Here, the plants never see a cloudy day, and you can keep a close eye on progress.

 Smaller tubes and grow bulbs emit less light, which might not be enough for lavender.
 But if that’s what you have, try it.
-Make sure the cuttings are close to the tubes and that the lights are kept on for perhaps 18 hours each day.
+Make sure the cuttings are close to the tubes and that the lights are kept on for 18 hours each day.

 Outdoors